Strange memories on this nervous night near Scranton, in coal-scarred, Appalachian foothills filled with autumn color and political angst

 1. Hunter S. Thompson’s Fear and Loathing in Las Vegas is referenced throughout this work, in italics.
 For more, see the hyperlink in the opening line.

-Nicholas Sufrinko is a Digital Health Communications Specialist at Healthy Teen Network and is the brand and creative lead behind many of our projects.
+Nicholas Sufrinko is a Creative Direction and Product Design Manager at Healthy Teen Network and is the brand and creative lead behind many of our projects.
 You can often find him hiking, biking, or stargazing.
 Read more about Nick.